ilkkao/ember-cli-emflux/README.md

 To get the most benefits from flux architecture in Ember app:

 - Don't add any logic to Ember controllers.
 - Don't set any models in Ember routes.
+Instead access models through `stores` service that is available for all components.
+Other objects (including other stores) can access a store using dispatcher `getStore` function.
 - Use Ember actions only between child and parent component when no other component or server doesn't need to know about it.
 In practice you probably need Ember actions rarely.
 - Don't mutate store data in components (D'oh!)
+Only event handlers in stores are allowed to mutate store models.

+## Status

+This library has been recently extracted from a sizeable Ember app.
+For the time being, before 1.0.0 release, API should be considered unstable between releases.

 ## API